 All too often we get hung up on labeling music one thing or the other in an attempt to better understand it.
-While this can make something more marketable to reach particular audiences, the truth is there are times where something fits under a much larger umbrella.
+While this can make something more marketable to reach particular audiences, the truth is there are times when something fits under a much larger umbrella.
 The case with Uli Jon Roth, a creative musician who has shown himself to be musically fluid in many genres.

 Famously recognized from his time as the lead guitarist for Scorpions during their formative years, Roth left an undeniable impression over the course of the four albums he recorded with the band.
-Going on to numerous other endeavors, including his work with Electric Sun, solo material and studio work, Roth also commissioned construction of custom guitars, known to all as the Sky Guitar.
-Truly a fascinating individual who uses the entire Stradivarius of his mind to create, now in 2024 he returns to North American with a spectacular, multi-dimensional 3-hour show.
+Going on to numerous other endeavors, including his work with Electric Sun, solo material, and studio work, Roth also commissioned the construction of custom guitars, known to all as the Sky Guitar.
+Truly a fascinating individual who uses the entire Stradivarius of his mind to create, now in 2024 he returns to North America with a spectacular, multi-dimensional 3-hour show.
 Something that is more than just a concert, Roth recently sat down to chat about the concept behind his latest string of shows, his approach to music, plus a whole lot more.

 Uli Roth – Do you have any easier questions?
 You’re putting me on the spot.
 That is actually a difficult one.
 I guess if I have to put it into a nutshell, I’m a bit of a wanderer.
 I’m an explorer.
 I love to explore new territories.
-I love to break down certain various boundaries and go to places where I haven’t been, musically speaking.
+I love to break down various boundaries and go to places where I haven’t been, musically speaking.

 My path through music reflects that.
 If I look back, and when people ask me, “Okay.
 What’s the album that defines you the most?”
 I can always say, “I’ve got no idea,” because every single album I’ve ever done was actually completely different from the other one.
 That’s what defines me.
 It’s a little bit indefinable.